ibexa/documentation-developer/docs/tutorials/platform_beginner/7_embed_content.md

 You can add as many or as little related resources as you like.

-## Create the Landmark Content Type
+## Add the Landmark Content Type

-Now you need to create the second Content Type needed in the site, Landmark.
+Now you need to add the second Content Type needed in the site, Landmark.

 Go to **Admin** &gt; **Content Types**, and in the **Content** group, create the Landmark Content Type.